Seagate/cortx-k8s/k8_cortx_cloud/README.txt

 ###############################################
-1. Mount the mount point/directory specified in the "solution.yaml" file in "solution.nodes.nodeX.devices.system" and create a directory for Rancher local path provisioner on each worker node: mkdir -p /mnt/fs-local-volume/local-path-provisioner mkfs.ext4 <disk-partition>
+1. Mount the mount point/directory specified in the "solution.yaml" file in "solution.nodes.nodeX.devices.system" and create a directory for Rancher local path provisioner on each worker node, and untained master node that allows scheduling: mkdir -p /mnt/fs-local-volume/local-path-provisioner mkfs.ext4 <disk-partition>
 mount -t ext4 <disk-partition> /mnt/fs-local-volume